al6x/nim/nodem/readme.md

 - Auto-versioning, signature of remote functions validated to match the local function, via `full_name`.
 - Idempotent timeouts, waiting for node to get running.

-# If used with Elixir-bridge

-The **main use case is to communicate between Nim processes**.
-It's also possible to communicte with other languages.
-One special case is Elixir-birdge, giving Nim access to excellent Elixir IO runtime and capabilities.

-*Elixir-bridge is worik in progress, once it's done, these features will be available*.

-CPU-fast Nim with IO-fast Elixir working as Team.
-Write 97% of code in Nim and get capabilities and IO speed of Elixir at the cost of writing only 3% of code in Elixir.
-Mostly the standard code that could be searched and copy-pasted.

-Using Elixir-bridge is like using PostgreSQL or MongoDB, but for IO.

-- Advanced IO without effort with Elixir.
-Realtime streaming, auth, rate-limits, binary storage, Browser-IO integrations, robust networking, DB-access, scaling, MQ, caching, and so on and on.
-- Fast binary IO, as the binary data handled by Elixir, only ref managed by Nim.
-- Access to tons of excellent, fast, fully async drivers, via Elixir.
-- Use simple single-threaded development model.
-As CPU-bound parallelism is solved well by single-threaded multiple Nim nodes, processes.
-And most IO-bound parallelism would be handled by Elixir.
-- Fast compile time for Nim, as you don't have dependencies like MongoDB or PostgreSQL drivers etc.

 # Performance

 The main use case is tens or hundreds of nodes in local network exchanging lots of small messages.